LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 This may also comprise informing their members on health care matters and exploring and promoting new, improved health care processes.

 Requirements that insurance companies have of health information systems include being able to carry out these tasks efficiently and in good quality.
-Insurance companies want to be able to verify whether payments that were made were actually used for “their” members and that these members were actually insured at the time of treatment.
+Insurance companies want to be able to verify whether payments that were made were actually used for "their" members and that these members were actually insured at the time of treatment.

 ### 1.3.7 Requirements of Governmental Bodies
 Governmental bodies with tasks related to health care often involve ministries or departments of health.